-Create a laundry space where potential buyers may see themselves doing laundry and almost loving it.
+Create a laundry space where potential buyers can envision themselves doing laundry and (almost) loving it.
 Make sure your counters are clear, and your cleaning supplies are organized.

 For one person, decluttering can be a monumental task.
 Working with a professional organizer might be the best option, and it can boost a home's asking price by up to 5%.

 The next stage is to deep clean your home after you've decluttered.
 That means wiping and dusting all surfaces, as well as mopping and vacuuming carpets and floors.
 Clean up your kitchen, shine up your bathroom, and tidy up your living room.
 A bad-smelling odor, in particular, can leave a lasting impression on potential home buyers and not in a good way.
 Pets, children, food, and other factors might cause your property to smell, deterring potential buyers.

 Cleaning your house from top to bottom may be a time-consuming process, and let's face it, finding the time to do so can be difficult.
 Consider hiring a cleaning service; they're less likely to miss something that isn't on your cleaning checklist.
 They'll also be able to go into every nook and corner of your home to clean it up so you can boost the value of your home and sell it faster and for more money.

 It's critical for potential homebuyers to be able to envision themselves living in your home when you're selling it.
 Paint that is dull, dirty, chipped, or of poor quality may deter buyers and lower the perceived value of your home.
 Yes, they could repaint the property themselves if and when they buy it, and many may do so eventually, but most buyers are looking for a 'move-in ready' home that they can enjoy right away.
 A new coat of paint can be an easy way to give them the impression that your home for sale is just that.